diku-dk/futhark/README.md

 Installation
 ============

-You will need GHC 7.8 to compile Futhark.
+You will need GHC 7.8 or newer to compile Futhark.

 Just run `cabal install` and executables by the names of `futhark`, `futhark-c`, `futhark-opencl` and `futharki` will be installed in your